wondrousWebWorks/portfolio/README.md

 4. On your app page, click on **Settings** in the navigation bar
 5. Click on **Reveal Config Vars** in the *Convig Vars* section
 6. Set the following Config Vars as key:value pairs

+      NOTE: Wherever text is surrounded by <> (angle brackets), you will need to provide your own values without the angle brackets as determined by your MongoDB account, mail server and secret key.
+Remember to change the **username**, **password** and **cluster_name** in your MongoDB Atlas connection string.
+Information on getting your**MongoDB Atlas connection string** can be found [here](https://docs.atlas.mongodb.com/tutorial/connect-to-your-cluster/).

     <table>
     <thead>